NovaLink is NovaSparks’ response to banks and trading firms who are developing scalable tick-to-trade systems on FPGAs.

 Customers do not have to worry about allocating precious resources to handle new faster feeds for a market or to manage the flow of protocol changes that exchanges are constantly implementing.
 These types of changes are all managed by NovaSparks as part of the service.

-NovaSparks pure FPGA Ticker Plants come with several critical robustness features typically found only in software solutions.
-These include support for exchange refresh and/or packet retransmission services, advanced arbiter, snapshot… Trading firms do not need to choose between speed and robustness anymore, even when deploying full FPGA trading system.
+NovaSparks pure FPGA Ticker Plants come with several critical reliability features typically found only in software solutions.
+These include support for exchange refresh and/or packet retransmission services, advanced arbiter, snapshot… Trading firms do not need to choose between speed and reliability anymore, even when deploying full FPGA trading system.